 Whereas pre-vis breathes life into characters through animation, virtual production entails rendering and lighting on set and the focus is on the shot.
 Render times have been sped up to the point where set lighting can be done on location.
 This means the pipelines have been changed, and production and VFX pipelines occur concurrently.

 Adapting to virtual production innovation

-In the case of a colorist, they have to work with 3 da Vinci resolves operating live over 40 monitors, 4 cameras in real time.
-Notes also need to be resolved in real time by up to 10 people, requiring teams of operators working on these while filming.
+In the case of a colorist, they have to work with 3 da Vinci resolves operating live over 40 monitors and four cameras in real-time.
+Notes also need to be resolved in real-time by up to 10 people, requiring teams of operators to work on these while filming.
 Tools are being developed to capture notes from all departments so they can be dealt with efficiently.

 Studios are wrapping their heads around how to re-use virtual assets for future productions.

 Worldbuilding allows for a multitude of locations that can be re-textured and re-purposed for different productions.
 As asset libraries grow, studios and creators can choose to further monetize their assets by selling them on Unreal Marketplace.